udacity/create-your-own-adventure/english/alone/alone.md

 Kristy sobs in despair but gets a nasty idea to smoke him out.
 She sets her room on fire.

-And the screams continues to come again and again.
+And the screams continues to come again and again